 American woodworking styles have been through a number of periods, and each was heavily influenced by the available materials of the region as well as the pieces being built by English and French craftsmen.
-There are twelve predominant periods of American furniture styles, although many have sub-genres which may have been popular but short-lived.
-Many of these periods overlap and took on regional significance, but below are the primary twelve.
+There are 12 predominant periods of American furniture styles, although many have sub-genres which may have been popular but short-lived.
+Many of these periods overlap and took on regional significance, but below are the primary 12.

 Understanding these periods is important to the modern woodworker because it allows one to design furniture that fit within a particular genre and build heirloom pieces that follow traditional techniques.

 The Early American period was really the first period where a distinct style began to appear within furniture pieces in the colonies that went beyond mere practicality.
 Ornamental carvings, finials, raised panels and woodturnings were hallmarks of this period.
 Most joinery was of the mortise and tenon variety, with pine, cherry, birch, maple, oak and fruit woods such as apple comprising the majority of the hardwoods and softwoods used for these pieces.

 The Colonial period was heavily influenced by pieces from England during this time (including William and Mary, Queen Anne, and Chippendale), although the American versions tended to be far less ornamental and more conservative.
 Finishes were often oil varnish, paint or wax over a stain.
 The dovetail joint began to make an appearance along with the mortise and tenon joint as a carryover from the Early American period.
 Mahogany, elm, and walnut were also more predominantly used in this period.

 Pennsylvania Dutch (1720 to 1830)